delawaremathguy/ShoppingList14/README.md

 ## First Public Update for iOS 14: November, 2020

 Now that XCode 12 has finally stabilized, I feel it safe to make some refinements and possibly use features of iOS 14 in this project.
-This repository has  been put together using XCode 12.2 and is intended to run under iOS 14.2.
+This repository has been put together using XCode 12.2 (release version) and is intended to run under iOS 14.2

 Please be sure to read the What's New in ShoppingList14 section below, primarily for implementation and code-level changes.

-## What's New in ShoppingList14

-Things have changed [since the previous release of this project](https://github.com/delawaremathguy/ShoppingList) for XCode 11 that was titled, simply, **ShoppingList**.
-Although this project is called "ShoppingList14," it retains the same signature as the previous project; and despite some changes to the Core Data model, will properly migrate date from the earlier project to the new model of this project.

-Here are some of those code-level changes:

-* The AppDelegate-SceneDelegate application structure has been replaced by the more simplified App-Scene-WindowGroup structure introduced for XCode 12/iOS 14.
-* The three primary tabs (Shopping List, Purchased, and Locations) now use a Form presentation, rather than a List presentation.
-* Each ShoppingItem now keeps a "dateLastPurchased," which is reset to "today" whenever you move an item off the shopping list.
-* The Purchased items tab has been slightly re-worked so that shopping items that were purchased "today" appear in the first section of the list.
-This makes it easy to review the list of today's purchases, and to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.
-* Many code changes have been made or simplified and comments throughout the code.

 ## General App Structure